Want to buy a home sewing machine?

 Here are the brand names to watch out for when you’re shopping for the best sewing machines:

-Singer are perhaps the most well known name in the world of sewing machines, and are certainly a heritage brand, known as much for their vintage machines as they are for their modern models.
+Singer are perhaps the most well known name in the world of sewing machines, and are certainly a heritage brand, known as much for their antique and vintage machines as they are for their modern models.

 They have a huge number products on their roster, ranging from cheap all-rounders to more expensive specialist machines for serious hobbyists and small business owners.